NextGenSec-Github/Coding/Projects/Interacting & Building APIs/What Is an API.md

 - **Scalability:**
   - Supports the growth of applications by facilitating the integration of new features and services.

+- **Example:** An API for a ride-sharing app allows third-party developers to integrate the ride service into their applications, enhancing the overall user experience.

 ## Challenges and Considerations

 - **Security:**